mvolkmann/blog/src/smalltalk.md

 - keyword

-  Each keywork is alphanumeric, begin lowercase, and ends in a colon.
+  Each keyword is alphanumeric, begins lowercase, and ends in a colon.
   For example, `#at:put` is a keyword message in the `OrderedCollection` class which is the superclass of `Array`.
   This message is sent as follows: